 Approximately three-quarters of people perform an internet search before booking a healthcare appointment.
 When they see that you are publishing high-quality, informative content — about the most recent advances in dermatology, or about tips for protecting and taking care of your skin — they form a better impression of your practice.

 Again, blogging is something that you or a staff member can do, or it can be outsourced.
 Either way, keep the content fresh and remember to promote it on your social media channels.

-Healthcare marketing might seem daunting in the digital age.
+Dermatology marketing might seem daunting in the digital age.
 But using online tools like blogs, customer reviews, social media management and search engine optimization helps your dermatology practice grow and succeed.